vmaineng/DS-A_day1-Mai/index.md

 ## problem 1

 time: n^2 because two nested loops\
-space: linear due to iteratering
+space: constant because it returns an integer.

 ## problem 2

 time: \
-space:
+space: linear because it returns an array of elements

 ## problem 3

 time: \
-space:
+space: linear because it returns text (string).

 ## problem 4

 time: linear because you're iterating through each element in the\
-space:
+space: constant because it returns an integer.

 ## problem 5

 time: \
-space:
+space: constant because it returns an integer;

 ## problem 6

 time: \
-space:
+space: constant because it returns an integer;

 ## problem 7

 time: \
-space:
+space: linear because it returns an array of pairs.

 ## problem 8

-time: \
+time: linear, linear, \
-space:
+space: linear because it returns an array.

 ## problem 9

-time: \
+time: linear, constant, constant => O(n)\
-space:
+space: linear because it returns an array.

 ## problem 10

-time: \
+time: constant, constant => O(1)\
-space:
+space: constant because it returns an integer.